followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/color.md

 * Predefined/cross-browser color names
 * [Predefined SVG colors](http://www.w3.org/TR/SVG/types.html#ColorKeywords)

-This option sets one color for all tooltips in the widget.
-To specify a color for a particular tooltip, use the [customizeTooltip]({basewidgetpath}/Configuration/tooltip#customizeTooltip) option.
+This option sets one color for all tooltips.
+You can specify a particular tooltip's color in the **tooltip**.[customizeTooltip]({basewidgetpath}/Configuration/tooltip#customizeTooltip) function.
 <!--/fullDescription-->